inlets/inlets.dev/blog/_posts/2024-02-05-access-all-your-ssh-servers-with-sshmux.md

 I've used the IP addresses of my machines on my local network in the `upstream` field.
 You can also use a DNS name here like `raspberrypi.local`, so long as you first add an extra in `/etc/hosts` such as `raspberrypi.local  172.10.0.101`.

+Update inlets-pro on both your jump box and wherever you are going to run the client.
+You can use `inletsctl download` or `arakde get inlets-pro` to get the latest version.
+Alternatively, there's the [GitHub releases page](https://github.com/inlets/inlets-pro/releases).

 Run the `sshmux server` on the jump box:

 ```bash